Taiga Egoshi: Hanshin Tigers

+He participated in 24 main squad games, mainly as a pinch runner and defense.

+Hokkaido Nippon-Ham Fighters

+On October 18, 2022, during the off-season, he was traded to the Hokkaido Nippon-Ham Fighters in a two-for-two trade alongside Yukiya Saitoh, with Ryo Watanabe, and Yuto Takahama heading to Hanshin in return.
+He was assigned the jersey number 37.

 Playing Style

 During his university years, Egoshi was known for his slugging power and speed (5.8 seconds for a 50-meter dash).
 His throwing arm can also be relied upon for defense in the outfield.
-Eventually, he became known as the triple three right-handed slugger (batted above 30%, hit 30 homers since high school, and stole 30 bases).
+Eventually, he became known as the triple three right-handed slugger (batting average above .300, hit 30 homers since high school, and stole 30 bases).